 Codes of conduct

-For both virtual and in-person gatherings of researchers and practitioners in this field, providing a clear and well-defined code of conduct is crucial.
+For both virtual and in-person gatherings of researchers and practitioners in this field, providing a clear and well-defined code of conduct is crucial: One only need review finding in the American Psychological Association’s “Work in America” survey to understand the high value workers place on psychological and emotional health and well-being, or how common experiences with trauma are and the negative outcomes such experiences may contribute to, as evidenced by years of research, like that of Substance Abuse and Mental Health Services Administration in the United States.
 This document outlines expected behavior and sets a standard for professionalism, respect, and inclusivity within the community.
 Here’s why developing a code of conduct is important:

 Establishing Expectations: A code of conduct clarifies what is acceptable and unacceptable behavior, ensuring all participants understand the boundaries and norms of interaction.
 This fosters a safer and more welcoming environment for everyone involved.